ML2R-center/ML2R-center.github.io/README.md

 bundle exec jekyll serve
 ```

 The website is based on Jekyll's [minima](https://github.com/jekyll/minima) theme.
-You can change the layout by copying the default file from this theme to this repository and make the desired changes.
+You can change the layout by copying the default file from this theme to the repository and make the desired changes.